joyfrang/Joy/README.md

 }
 ```

+## TODOs

+There are a lot of TODOs in the demos.
+However, these features need to be planned before they can make their way into the proposal:

+- [x] Testing markdown checklists
+- [ ] Generic Types (proper implementation of `maybe` and `bomb` keyword depends on it)
+- [ ] JSON-like collections (e.g. for passing type-safe configurations around)

 > **Proof of Concept:** You can also view the demo project made using Joy's frang (framework/language) semantics [here](https://github.com/joyfrang/Joy/tree/mom/Demo).